Brand safety

 2022

--Expanded our Community and Advertising guidelines to prohibit all content and ads with climate misinformation
+-Expanded our Community and Advertising guidelines to prohibit all content with climate misinformation